RogueBurger/community-portal/pages/events.md

 Below you find the current events for Looking For Gamers.

-### Giveaways
+### Gallery

-There is a 4th of July giveaway coming.
-Stay tuned!
+There will be a gallery event coming up soon, so start taking pictures of your favorite scenes in your games!